Professor Cullen Lecture Notes

 The other subsets are called the left and right subtrees of the original tree.
 These subtrees are in themselves binary trees.

-A tree NODE is a single element of the tree.
+A tree NODE represents a single informational element of the tree structure.

 A parent may have up to two CHILDREN, a left-child and a right-child.
 These are known as the descendants of the parent.

 Two nodes are called SIBLINGS if they are children of the same parent.
-No child may have more than one parent node.
+No child may have more than one parent node, thereby avoiding loops during a traversal.

-The LEVEL or HEIGHT of a node in a tree is the node's distance from the root.
+The LEVEL of a node in a tree is the node's distance (number of links) from the root.

 The DEGREE of a node in a tree is the number of child nodes attached to it.
 A node of a binary tree has a maximum degree of 2.